shenjiaxing/shenjiaxing.github.io/_pages/about.md

 I have contributed over <span id='num_total'>NA</span> publications to esteemed journals including ACM TOIS, ACM IMWUT, IEEE TMC, IEEE TKDE, IEEE TPDS, and JSAC as well as prestigious conferences such as WWW, IEEE INFOCOM, and IEEE ICDM.
 I am honored to have received two best paper awards, one of which was presented at IEEE INFOCOM 2020, a leading conference in networking and communications.

-**<span class="realistic-marker-highlight">Two PhD Positions Available (2025/26 Intake)</span>**
+**<span class="realistic-marker-highlight">One PhD Position Available (2025/26 Intake)</span>**
-- LLM-Empowered Affective Computing
-- Spatiotemporal Data Mining with Mobile Crowdsensing

-**<span class="realistic-marker-highlight">Hong Kong PhD Fellowship Scheme (HKPFS)</span>**
-- A monthly stipend of HK$28,100
+- Personalised LLM
-- Due by 1 December 2024
+- Due by 10 Jan 2025

-Both positions offer a comprehensive scholarship package.
 Candidates are expected to 1) hold at least a Bachelor degree in Computer Science, Data Science, or a related field from a recognized institution, 2) work independently and collaboratively in a research team.
 Interested applicants are encouraged to email their CV and a brief statement of research interests.
-All applications will be carefully evaluated, and responses will be provided to each candidate.

 # Working Experience